Turkey Direct Aid Program (DAP) Guidelines 2020-2021

 - addressing gender issues in their implementation;

-- where the applicant contributes resources to the project
+- where the applicant contributes its own or other donor resources to the project;

-- where for activities in which the recipient community themselves makes a significant contribution in terms of labour, materials or cash.
+- where the recipient community makes a significant contribution in terms of labour, materials or funds;

-- Acting as a catalyst for additional development of the community or a model for similar developments elsewhere.
+- which act as a catalyst for further development of the community or a model for similar developments elsewhere.

 The following activities and items are generally NOT eligible for funding under DAP: